 Voice 2 picks up where Voice 1 left off.
 In Voice 2 students work on developing their own 20-minute voice warm-up, which they present for feedback in class.
 Students will also explore the connection between sound, movement and impulse.

-TWO WEEK Personal Narrative for the Actor
+Personal Narrative for the Actor

 with Martin Moran